 I did the clean up trimming of the smaller branches, going for an open center.
 There was one final branch that I think needs to come out and he doesn’t.
 What is your opinion?
 You can check out the branch in question on the video.
 It is at about 10:45 in the video if you want to check it out.
 I think it is clear that a woman’s opinion should be the deciding factor.
 Happy wife, happy life, right?

 UPDATE: We moved away from this home before the spring bloom, but the small bush was just thick with branches and shoots for the leaves when we left in March 2018.
 I am sure it bloomed really well….Kim

-Another update: I have seen the lilac bush with my own eyes this new season May 2019 and it is growing well over 6ft high and blossoming nicely.
+Another update: I have seen the lilac bush with my own eyes this new season May 2019 and May 2020 and it is growing well over 6ft high and blossoming nicely.
 Rejuvenation works!